dhatchan96/apache_superset_local/README.md

-# Apache Superset x-ray feature(same as in Metabase) implementatLocal Setup and API Guide
+# Apache Superset Local Setup and API Guide

-This guide provides instructions for setting up Apache Superset locally and accessing its API to interact with your data.
+This guide provides instructions for setting up Apache Superset locally using `pip` and accessing its API to interact with your data.
 Superset is an open-source data exploration and visualization tool that allows you to build dashboards and perform analysis.

 ## Table of Contents